 1. Teach Numbers with LEGO Duplo Blocks

-2. Teach Counting On With LEGO Duplo
+2. Young Kids Learn Counting On With LEGO Duplo

-3. Teach Multiplication and Division with LEGO
+3. How to Teach Multiplication and Division with LEGO

 4. Teach Place Value with LEGO

-5. Teach Fractions with LEGO
+5. Kids Learn Fractions with LEGOs

-Learning Fractions with LEGO book
+Kids Can Learn Fractions with LEGO book.

-6. Teach Addition and Subtraction with LEGO
+6. Teach Addition and Subtraction using LEGOs

 By visually representing mean via LEGO brick towers of disparate heights, students can see with their own eyes how “mean” or average is best represented.
 Here, you only need standard LEGO blocks in a few key primary colors.
-We like to stick with the classic set here.
+We like to stick with the classic LEGO set here.
 Once a student understands “mean” or “average,” getting a grasp on the range, mode, and median is more easily grasped.